Why you should visit Chicago in December

 1. Family-friendly holiday activities

-Chicago in December
+Chicago ice skaters in December

 2. Festive cheer around every corner

-Chicago in December
+Christmas tree in Chicago in December

 3. Evening events to warm heart, soul and fingers

-Chicago in December
+Chicago Christmas market in December

-4. World class museum collections
+4. World-class museum collections

-Occupying the only structure still in existence from the 1893 World Columbian Exposition (or World’s Fair), the Museum of Science and Industry has a range of artefacts and objects relating to scientific discovery.
-In December, it also hosts its celebration of Christmas around the world – something it has been doing since 1942.
+Occupying the only structure still in existence from the 1893 World Columbian Exposition (or World’s Fair), the Museum of Science and Industry is packed to the rafters with artifacts and objects relating to scientific discovery and human endeavor – lunar modules, German U-boats, and a 40-foot indoor tornado you can have a go at controlling.

+In December, it also hosts its celebration of Christmas around the world – a tradition at the museum since 1942.
 Today it includes around 50 Christmas trees decorated by volunteers to represent seasonal traditions around the world as well as incorporating non-Christian winter festivals such as Hannukah.

 5. Unforgettable snowy scenes

-Chicago in December
+Chicago snow in December

 Ian Packham